piloting-your-mom/Explaining-DTale/README.md

   D-Tale provides a built-in SQL editor, allowing users to write and execute queries on their data.

 # Describe column
 In D-Tale, the Describe function provides a summary of statistical properties for a selected column, similar to df.describe() in Pandas but column specific and with an interactive GUI.
+You can get the tab by left clicking the Target column

 <p align="center">
   <img src="images/img004.png" width="45%" />